-If you do not receive a response within a reasonable amount of time, send an email to the Undergraduate Office Administrator with your name on the subject line, your type of request (e.g., SPN) and the data of the online request.
+If you do not receive a response within a reasonable amount of time, send an email to the Undergraduate Office Administrator Evan Portadin ep734@soe.rutgers.edu with your name on the subject line, your type of request (e.g., SPN) and the data of the online request.

 Course descriptions for MAE courses as well as courses on Sciences, Humanities, and Math can be found at the pertinent Rutgers Course Catalogues.
-For example, MAE course descriptions are found at
+For example, MAE course descriptions are found at the following site: